IPL 7: Maxwell a key player for KXIP today, says Cheteshwar Pujara

-KXIP southpaw hoping for yet another blast from Aussie in Qualifier 2 vs Chennai today
+Kings XI Punjab southpaw Chteshwar Pujara is hoping for yet another blast from the Australian hard-hitter in the Indian Premier League 7 Qualifier 2 vs Chennai Super Kings today

 Kings XI Punjab know that Glenn Maxwell is their trump card if they have to make it to their first Indian Premier League (IPL) final.